codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/build-status.md

 	caption="Codefresh badges syntax"
 	max-width="50%" %}

- The following embedding options are available
+ The following embedding options are available:

- * Markdown for usage in text files (e.g. `README.MD`)
+ * markdown for usage in text files (e.g. `README.MD`),
- * plain HTML for normal websites
+ * plain HTML for normal websites,
- * AsciiDoc for documentation pages
+ * AsciiDoc for documentation pages, and
- * Image for any other document type
+ * image for any other document type

 Copy the snippet in your clipboard.